Echoes from the dark: Galaxy catalog incompleteness in standard siren cosmology: Conclusions

 \begin{enumerate} \item We present a self-consistent framework to study galaxy catalog incompleteness and host weighting effects in standard siren analyses and implement it in the publicly available \texttt{CHIMERA} pipeline (v2.1).\footnote{Available at \href{https://github.com/CosmoStatGW/CHIMERA}{https://github.com/CosmoStatGW/CHIMERA}} The updated version of the code is designed to be more modular and efficient for large galaxy catalogs.

-\item We build our parent sample starting from the MICECATv2 mock galaxy catalog and describe it with a parametric stellar mass distribution.
+\item We build our parent sample from the MICECATv2 mock galaxy catalog and describe it with a parametric stellar mass distribution.
 We then generate three realizations of 100 BBH events at $\mathrm{S/N} > 25$ detectable by a LIGO-Virgo-KAGRA O5-like network over about one year of observation.
 Each realization is based on a different host galaxy weighting scheme: unweighted, weighted by stellar mass, and weighted by stellar mass squared.
 We explore standard siren constraints achievable with spectroscopic catalogs, simulating incompleteness through stellar mass or magnitude cuts.

-\item We obtain percent-level constraints on $H_0$ even at moderate levels of incompleteness.
+\item We obtain percent-level constraints on $H_0$ even at moderate incompleteness.
 In the best-case scenario of a complete spectroscopic catalog, precision reaches 1.6\%, 1.3\%, and 0.9\% for no weighting, mass weighting, and mass-squared weighting, respectively.
-Remarkably, achieving a $2\%$ precision is possible even when the completeness of potential hosts, averaged within the GW horizon, reaches $50\%$.
-Achieving a $1\%$ precision in the assumed configurations is only possible if BBH hosting probability scales with the stellar mass squared.
+Remarkably, $2\%$ precision is achievable even when the completeness of potential hosts, averaged within the GW horizon, reaches $50\%$.
+Achieving $1\%$ precision in the assumed configurations is only possible if BBH hosting probability scales with the stellar mass squared.

-\item We characterize how the $H_0$ constraints degrade with decreasing catalog completeness using a sigmoid function.
+\item We characterize how $H_0$ constraints degrade with decreasing catalog completeness using a sigmoid function.
 We find that the completeness threshold and the steepness of the sigmoid transition increase for higher mass weighting schemes, demonstrating quantitatively that missing progressively more low-mass host galaxies has negligible impact on the cosmological constraints.

 \item We study the correlations between $H_0$ and the astrophysical population parameters.
-A strong anti-correlation between $H_0$ and the BBH mass scale parameter $\mu_{\rm g}$ (with Spearman coefficients $\rho \approx -0.7$) is present at average completeness levels below $\approx 10\%$.
+A strong anti-correlation between $H_0$ and the BBH mass scale parameter $\mu_{\rm g}$ (with Spearman coefficients $\rho \approx -0.7$) is present at average completeness levels below ${\approx} 10\%$.
 This correlation weakens substantially above $50\,\%$ completeness.
 Percent-level constraints on $H_0$ are achieved when $|\rho| < 0.15$, demonstrating the transition from the spectral to the dark siren regime.